BasedLukas/machine_learning/README.md

 ## 2. model_v1 (multiheaded attention model)
-This model is more advanced, we use multiheaded attention and the BERT tokenizer.
+This model is an earlier working version.
+You can safely skip ahead to v2.
+We use multiheaded attention and the BERT tokenizer.
 We also use positional encodings.
 The model is composed of two key parts, the transformer blocks and the wrapper.
 The wrapper embeds the input passes it through multiple transformer instances and then projects the output to the vocab size dimension.

 ```
 params = {